Last Updated: September 12th, 2023 by Jake Cain

 Food in Citi Field You Shouldn’t Miss

-Box Frites - also behind section 140, this little stand offers large portions of fries and chicken paired with a variety of delicious sauces.
-Great for kids, this place also sells hotdogs with unique toppings.
+Box Frites – also behind section 140, this little stand offers large portions of fries and chicken paired with a variety of delicious sauces.
+Great for kids, the place also sells hotdogs with unique toppings.